nawjeet/bwt1/README.md

 ### Reference List

-A web page `references.html` consisting of all references.
+The web page `references.html` consists of all references.

 ### Built With